Bin4ry/deejayeye-modder/Readme.md

 ## What is the latest version to work?

-Latest version which works with this patches is app version 4.1.14, since the original version is encrypted you need a special decrypted version.
+Latest version which works with this patches is app version 4.1.15, since the original version is encrypted you need a special decrypted version.
 This version can be found online.
-The filename is "go.v4_4.1.14-1027326-noSecNeo.apk" ONLY THIS VERSION is supported!
+The filename is "4.1.15_V3027412-nosecneo" ONLY THIS VERSION is supported, you will not find this version on apk-mirror or such!
 For further information come to slack and join #android-apk-patching

 ## App version >= 4.1.4